umbraco/UmbracoDocs/Contribute/index.md

 Let’s say you’ve found a typing or syntax error in one of the articles on the documentation, and you want to correct it.
 You can do that with a pull request.

-There are two ways to create a pull request.
+There are two ways to create a pull request:

 1. You can either edit a file directly on GitHub or
 2. You can create a fork of the GitHub repository